openprocurement/openprocurement.api/docs/source/meat.rst

 Announcing MEAT
 ---------------

-Features can be set in :ref:`Tender` pretty :ref:`same way <procuring>` as Items are, initially with POST request and modified later with PATCH requests.
+Features can be set in :ref:`Tender` pretty the :ref:`same way <procuring>` as Items are: initially with POST request and later modified with PATCH requests.

 .. sourcecode:: http